French77/doc-installation-guide/docs/oem.rst

 Pre-installing Linux Mint (OEM Installation)
 ============================================

-The ``OEM install`` option in the ISO boot menu is used to preinstall Linux Mint.
+In the ISO boot menu, ``OEM install`` is used to preinstall Linux Mint.

 This option is useful to: